soumettre/simple-backlink-check/readme.md

 ## Installation

-Clone the repository or [download zip file](https://github.com/soumettre/simple-backlink-check/archive/master.zip), access and enjoy.
+Clone the repository, or [download zip file](https://github.com/soumettre/simple-backlink-check/archive/master.zip), upload it to the hosting of your choice, access and enjoy.

+## Server Requirements

+- php7.x
+- php-curl

 ## Usage